-The authorized share capital of the Company consists of an unlimited number of Common Shares without par value.
-As of October 27, 2015 (the "Record Date"), there were a total of 19,494,613 Common Shares issued and outstanding.
+As of September 13, 2016 (the "Record Date"), there were a total of 19,477,450 Common Shares issued and outstanding.
 Each Common Share outstanding on the Record Date carries the right to one vote at the Meeting.

-Only registered Shareholders of Common Shares as of the Record Date are entitled to receive notice of, and to attend and vote at, the Meeting or any adjournment or postponement of the Meeting.
-On a show of hands, every Shareholder and proxy holder will have one vote and, on a poll, every Shareholder present in person or represented by proxy will have one vote for each Common Share held.
+Only Registered Shareholders as of the Record Date are entitled to receive notice of, and to attend and vote at, the Meeting or any adjournment or postponement of the Meeting.
+On a show of hands, every Registered Shareholder and proxy holder will have one vote and, on a poll, every Registered Shareholder present in person or represented by proxy will have one vote for each Common Share held.